J6 Prison Choir song featuring Trump reaches No. 1 on iTunes

 Trump, who said at a rally last year that the Jan.
 6 prisoners were being treated “very unfairly,” also said that he was “supporting” some of the defendants and will consider pardoning their sentences if he were to win a second White House term in 2024.

-The money raised off the single will be directed towards the families of the defendants, Forbes reported.
+The money raised off the single will be directed toward the families of the defendants, Forbes reported.